webcomponents/webcomponents.github.io/src/documents/podcasts/the-bosonic-project-on-the-web-platform-podcast.html.md

 <!-- Excerpt -->

 <p>
-The UI components part of his work is especially interesting in that it led him to create The Bosonic Project, an alternative type of Web Components library that takes a different approach than Polymer or x-Tag.
+The UI components part of Raphael's work is especially interesting in that it led him to create The Bosonic Project, an alternative type of Web Components library that takes a far different approach than Polymer or x-Tag.
 </p>